Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Enable useful rewards for assistant killers.
 			"Useful Rewards"			"15,15,15,15"

-			// Change voice pitch as a reward to survivors.
-			// Note: This setting can be used for standard Tanks.
-			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
-			// --
-			// Separate values with commas (",").
-			// --
-			// Values limit: 4
-			// Character limit for each value: 3
-			// --
-			// Minimum value for each: 0 (OFF)
-			// Maximum value for each: 255 (Highest)
-			// --
-			// 1st number = Voice pitch for killers.
-			// 2nd number = Voice pitch for assistants.
-			// 3rd number = Voice pitch for teammates.
-			// 4th number = Voice pitch for assistant killers.
-			"Voice Pitch Reward"			"100,100,100,100"

 			// These are the RGBA values of the recipients' body color visual.
 			// Note: Any value less than "0" will output a random color.
 			// Note: This setting can be used for standard Tanks.